juspay/hyperswitch/README.md

 ## Bugs and feature requests

 Please read the issue guidelines and search for [existing and closed issues].
-If your problem or idea is not addressed yet, please [open a new issue].
+If your problem or idea is not addressed, please [open a new issue].

 [existing and closed issues]: https://github.com/juspay/hyperswitch/issues
 [open a new issue]: https://github.com/juspay/hyperswitch/issues/new/choose